 (Image courtesy: Olympics.org)

-You could fail in the beginning, in the middle, or even after you’ve already won everything.
-It doesn’t matter.
-As long as you find the strength — and a few good people around you — a comeback is never impossible.
+You can fail in the beginning, middle, or after you’ve won.
+As long as you find strength — and good people — a comeback is never impossible.

-Story 4 — The Chinese Bamboo: True Motivational Story of Invisible Progress
+Story 4 — The Chinese Bamboo: Motivational Story for Students (Invisible Progress)

 प्रेरणादायक कहानी: बांस जो दिखता नहीं — लेकिन बढ़ता है

-But if you keep going — in Year 5, Chinese Bamboo grows 90 feet in just 6 weeks.
+But in Year 5, it grows 90 feet in 6 weeks.

-Was it growing those four years?
-Absolutely.
-It was building a root system strong enough to sustain 90 feet of growth.
-Without the roots, the height is impossible.
+It was growing all along — building roots strong enough to sustain 90 feet.
+Without roots, height is impossible.

 Progress is rarely visible before it’s undeniable.
-Don’t judge the process in Year 2.
 Keep watering.
 The bamboo is growing even when you can’t see it.

 — जो दिखता नहीं वो रुका नहीं होता। अपनी मेहनत जारी रखो — जड़ें पक रही हैं।